RianaBrown/Project1-Team3/README.md

 The repository for this project includes:

-Output folder
-    Contains png files with screenshots of the chart summarizations
+Output folder: Contains png files with screenshots of the chart summarizations

-Resources folder
-    Contains a csv file "gun_deaths" and it is the data source
+Resources folder: Contains a csv file "gun_deaths" and it is the data source

-Python Script File "Merged_Guns_in_America" which contains graphs and analysis
+Python Script File titled: "Merged_Guns_in_America" which contains graphs and analysis

 Lastly, the repository contains this README file